 Ironically state legislators, like those in Ohio, have helped perpetuate this myth by writing it into laws!
 Cremation, by its nature, cannot be final disposition.
 Just like embalming or alkaline hydrolysis, cremation prepares the body for final disposition; it is preparation.
 The term final disposition has its roots in legal definitions, meaning the final settlement of a legal matter.
 In the world of death, it means the final resting place for a body, cremated or otherwise.
 Unless we plan to leave cremated bodies at the crematory (which sadly happens,) cremation is preparation; it is not final disposition.

-6) If cremated, you can’t have any of the services available with a traditional funeral – Myth!
+6) You can’t have any of the services available with a traditional funeral if cremated – Myth!

 Now that we have busted some of the myths concerning cremation, I hope your curiosity leads you to make an informed decision when choosing how you want to be prepared at the end of life.